JSBSim-Team/jsbsim/.github/ISSUE_TEMPLATE/report-an-issue.md

 ---
-name: Report an issue
+name: Report a bug or request a new feature
-about: Report a bug or request a new feature
+about: Do not submit support requests here.
 title: ''
 labels: ''
 assignees: ''